tier4/caret_report/sample_autoware/README.md

     - Before running Autoware, some environmental settings need to be done
     - To run Autoware, `caret_autoware_launch` is used instead of `autoware_launch`
     - Please modify map_path and rosbag file for your environment
-    - Make sure that object detection works and path is created when you set a goal, so that you can analyze end-to-end path later
+    - Make sure that object detection works and path is created when you set a 2D Goal Pose, so that you can analyze end-to-end path later
     - The trace data will be created in `~/.ros/tracing/autoware_launch_trace_yyyymmdd-hhmmss`

 ```sh